luanpotter/shattered-wilds/docs/lexicon/Classes.md

 * **Lucky Relentlessness** (Minor Feat, Level 2) [[Channeling]]: Your DC for the [[Action_Heroic_Relentlessness | Heroic Relentlessness]] action is `15`.
 * **Favorable Movement** (Major Feat, Level 3): You can spend 1 [[Resource_Focus_Point | FP]] to ignore the **Difficult Terrain** trait of a hex while moving through it.

-## Flavor: Purist
+## Flavor: Devout

-The **Purists** will be completely focused on their channeling, instead of diverging into more martial-focused faculties.
+The **Devout** will be completely focused on their channeling, instead of diverging into more martial-focused faculties.

 * **Effortless Imbued Item Channeling** (Core Feat, Level 1): Whenever you would spend [[Resource_Spirit_Point | Spirit Points]] to use an **Imbued Item** that would otherwise not require a [[Stat_Channeling | Channeling]] Check, you can make a [[Stat_Channeling | Channeling]] Check DC 15 to spend one less [[Resource_Spirit_Point | SP]].
 * **Divine Channeling** (Major Feat, Level 2) [[Channeling]]: Unlocks Divine Channeling.
 See [Divine Channeling](/rules/divine) for details on how the **Divine** magic system works.